Differential Equations

 for an n-th order operator

-subject to linear homogenous boundary conditions at the endpoints is self-adjoint provided that
+linear homogenous boundary conditions at the endpoints is self-adjoint provided that

 E.g. for 4th order we can have